-Lizzie is a psychotherapist and counsellor offering holistic, trauma-informed therapy for individuals seeking deeper self-understanding and meaningful change.
-She supports clients navigating life transitions, relationship challenges, grief and loss, trauma recovery, burnout, body image concerns, identity exploration, and struggles with self-worth.
+Lizzie is a psychotherapist and counsellor offering holistic therapy for individuals seeking deeper self-understanding and meaningful, lasting change.
+She works with people navigating life transitions, grief and loss, relationship challenges, burnout, identity shifts, and patterns of self-doubt.

-At the heart of Lizzie’s work is a belief that you are not broken and you do not need fixing.
-Many of the patterns that bring people to therapy were once intelligent adaptations to life experiences.
-Rather than pathologising symptoms, Lizzie offers a compassionate, non-judgemental space where your story is honoured, and your inner wisdom is respected.
+At the heart of Lizzie’s work is the understanding that you are not broken and do not need fixing.
+Many of the patterns that bring people to therapy were once intelligent, necessary adaptations.
+Rather than pathologising these experiences, Lizzie meets them with curiosity and respect, listening for what they reveal, and what they may be asking for now.

-Lizzie’s work is grounded in a non-hierarchical approach, wherein therapy is a collaborative and relational process.
-You are the expert of your lived experience.
-Lizzie walks alongside you, offering attuned presence, therapeutic skill, and thoughtful guidance while trusting the intelligence already within you.
+Her approach is relational and non-hierarchical, grounded in the belief that you are the expert of your own lived experience.
+Therapy becomes a collaborative process of inquiry, where Lizzie offers attuned presence, therapeutic skill, and thoughtful guidance, while trusting the deeper intelligence within you.

-Lizzie is an accredited counsellor with the Psychotherapy and Counselling Federation of Australia (PACFA) and is committed to ethical practice and ongoing professional development.
+Lizzie is accredited with the Psychotherapy and Counselling Federation of Australia (PACFA) and is committed to ethical practice and ongoing professional development.

 How Can Psychotherapy Support Me?

-Psychotherapy is not about becoming someone new.
-It is about deepening awareness of who you already are.
+Psychotherapy is not about becoming someone new, but about deepening awareness of who you already are.

 Through a collaborative and holistic process, therapy may support:

-Understanding and transforming long-held behavioural and relational patterns that no longer serve you.
+Recognising and shifting patterns that no longer serve you

 And often, something more subtle unfolds - a quiet strengthening of self-trust, a deeper sense of aliveness, and a renewed capacity to meet life as it is.